developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/backward/index.md

 ### Barcode API

-When setting multiple barcode properties using the `enable()` method call, barcode manager might not process those properties in the same order as entered. **If order is important** and barcode properties are constant across the app (not changed by individual pages), **Zebra recommends using** `EB.Barcode.setProperties` **to set properties in the preferred order**.
+When setting multiple barcode properties using the `enable()` method, barcode manager might not process those properties in the same order as entered. **If order is important** and barcode properties are constant across the app (not changed by individual pages), **Zebra recommends using** `EB.Barcode.setProperties` **to set properties in the preferred order**.
 If necessary, the `enable()` method can be used later to configure properties for an individual page.

 See the [enable() method](../../api/barcode/#enablespanclasstextinfohashspanpropertymap) of the Barcode API for details and sample code.